GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 "Watts > Wall Street" is rhetorically powerful, yet scientifically grounded.

-The RoboTorq turns energy and computation into money as directly as photosynthesis turns sunlight into sugar.
+The RoboTorq turns energy, time, and computation into money as directly as photosynthesis turns sunlight into sugar.

 **Here's how it works.**